brianwang00001/CNN-from-scratch/README.md

 ### Example usage

 I used this library to build a LeNet, and trained with MNIST datasets.
+(Note that I replaced the sigmoid in the original LeNet with ReLU, and used MaxPooling rather than AveragePooling.
+Other model specs are completely the same.)

 ```python
 model = Sequential(